benknoble/Dotfiles/README.md

 ## Documentation & Full Feature List

+Check the code—this is where you should probably *not* use something until you understand what it is doing.
+Feel free to ask me questions.

-Eliminated.
-Can be found in the git history.
+The old docs have been eliminated.
+They can be found in the git history.

 ## Misc

 ### Terminal

-The file benknoble.terminal is an XML file for use with Apple's *Terminal* application; it is a settings file ready for import.
+I am now using and maintaining the [dracula theme][drac-term] full time for Terminal.app.
+You can find it under the Dracula directory, along with a `gitk(1)` theme.

 ### Built With